Automobile

 Oil Spills

-Poor fuel economy is one of the symptoms of a faulty PCV valve.
-The precise ratio of the air and fuel mixture, which is necessary for ideal combustion, will be thrown off by a broken PCV valve.
-This is due to the fact that the vacuum on the cylinder head’s intake side will be unable to accurately estimate how much fuel should be injected into the cylinder for combustion.
-Another factor is that a defective PCV valve, which might be stuck open or might not completely close, might allow oxygen into the combustion chamber.
-The fuel can therefore be either light or rich.
-Poor fuel is produced when the proper amount of fuel is not given for optimal combustion.
+The correct air and fuel ratio mixture, which is necessary for ideal combustion, will be thrown off by a broken PCV valve.
+This is because the vacuum on the cylinder head’s intake side will be unable to accurately estimate how much fuel should be injected into the cylinder for combustion.

 Rough Acceleration